YoffeG/PyDynamicaLC/README.md

 Example Script
 =======

 The script "PyDynamicaLC_example_script.py" available here demonstrates all features of PyDynamicaLC with detailed inline documentation.
 We recommend the user to inspect the script and have it as a basis for using the code itself.

+The file "LC_input_test.txt" contains the data of a simulated 3-planet light-curve, containing the times, fluxes and uncertainties thereof.
+This file is used by PyDynamicaLC_example_script.py in two instances: 1. to generate a synthetic light-curve sampled at the same times.
+2. for the chi^2 statistic calculation of the MultiNest optimization routine (i.e. model and errors).

 PyAstronomy
 =======